okTurtles/groupincome.org/src/posts/2024-groupincome-released.md

     - Uncategorized
 ---

-After 9+ years in development, Group Income 1.0 has finally be released! 🥳
+After 9+ years in development, Group Income 1.0 has finally been released! 🥳

 🎦 Watch the release + special announcment about the future of all Internet software: